vickmuir/Backup/oracle-plugin.md

 ## Installing the plug-in for Windows

 The Oracle plug-in for Windows is installed with the 32-bit or 64-bit Windows Agent.
 To install the plug-in, run the Agent installation kit.
 The plug-in appears as an option on the **Custom Setup** page.
+For more information, see  [Installing the {{site.data.keyword.backup_notm}} Client in Windows](/docs/infrastructure/Backup?topic=Backup-InstallinWindows)

 Before you install the plug-in for your Microsoft Windows server, stop both {{site.data.keyword.backup_notm}} services in `services.msc`.
 {:tip}